kensei-te/mat_interp/README.md

 ### Use
   1. prepare csv file of your experimental data
   1. enter working folder name
-  1. upload the csv file
+  1. upload the csv file by either drag&drop or "Browse files" button
   1. here we let machine learn Y(X1, X2)  where Y is target value, X1 and X2 are features (experimental scanning axes).  choose X1, X2, Y column names
   1. in case you want to check data, check visualize data
   2. choose number of total trials, number of parallel workers, and learning algorithm.